dashinja/maid-bot/README.md

 ## Bonus

 Every now and then, though out of the norm: A burglar may attempt to enter your home.
-Maid-Bot has a lot of pent up bot-rage she'd love to clear out of her cache on some would be perp.
+Maid Bot has a lot of pent up bot-rage she'd love to clear out of her cache on some would be perp.

 She does NOT entertain failure as an option.